CoderDojo-Content/Project-Design-Meta-Sushi/en/solving-problems.md

  This is not a finished solution!
 It doesn't even have to be half of a solution.
 Start small.
 For example, if you are making a game, you might just do one screen that does one little thing.
 If you are making a robot, maybe you build a mini version of it with paper and straws, to get an idea of what it will look like in real life.

  {%callout heading="The prototype is not the end"%}You don't have to make the whole project at this stage.
 You might only make one tiny part of it or a simple example for now.
-You just need to do enough to test it out and see if you are on the right track. {%endcallout%}
+You just need to do enough to test it out and see if you are on the right track.
+You will make plenty more prototypes as you <b>iterate</b> through the process. {%endcallout%}

 5. # Test
+ Once you have a working prototype, get a user to **try it out**, or try it yourself.

+ Once again, the aim is to get **feedback**.
+Are you on the right track with the project?
+Is it doing what it is supposed to do?
+So far maybe it only does a part of it's job, in that case does it do that correctly?
+Does it look how you want it to look?

+ Is the person using your creation the way you expected them to?
+If not, why not?
+What can you change?

+ Just like when you were sketching out ideas, all feedback is good feedback.
+That's the purpose of **prototyping**.
+It would be an awful shame if you spent a lot of time developing a whole project and found out after you were done that it wasn't right.
+By doing lots of small **iterations**, you build your project bit by bit, testing it as you go along.
+That way you find out early on if you need to change something.

+ {%callout heading="Iterate!"%}Keep making new prototypes and testing them out.
+Do a small chunk of work each time, for example add a new screen or button, work on a bit of movement or sound, whatever makes up your project.
+Gradually you will build up all the pieces and end up with a finished product.
+Test out the finished product too!
+Keep making changes and testing again until you and your user are satisfied. {%endcallout%}